yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

 ## Introduction/Project Summary
 This project analyzes salivary microbiome data from the Human Microbiome Project (HMP V1–V3) using R and Bioconductor.
-I processed 162 saliva samples (14,428 taxa), performed ecological diversity analysis (alpha, beta, PCoA), and tested for group-level significance using PERMANOVA.
+I processed 162 saliva samples (14428 taxa), performed ecological diversity analysis (alpha, beta, and PCoA), and tested for significance between male and female saliva microbes using PERMANOVA.
-Differential abundance testing with ANCOM-BC2 identified 1,011 significantly different taxa out of 2,524 abundant microbes.
+I then performed differential abundance testing via ANCOM-BC2 and identified 1011 significantly different microrbes out of a total of 2524.
-Despite these individual differences, sex explained only 0.76% of total variance, showing minimal biological impact on overall community structure.
+Despite these individual differences, sex explained only 0.764% of total variance, therefore possessing minimal biological impact on overall community composition.
-This project demonstrates real-world microbiome workflows: phyloseq analysis, diversity metrics, PCoA, PERMANOVA, ANCOM-BC2 modeling, volcano plots, heatmaps, and biological interpretation.
+This project demonstrates real-world microbiome workflows: phyloseq analysis, diversity metrics, PCoA, PERMANOVA, differntial abundance analysis (ANCOM-BC2), volcano plots, heatmaps, and biological interpretation.

 ## Load the HMP and phyloseq Packages and Convert Microbiome Data into phyloseq